FairCrypto/X1-PWA-Explorer/README.md

-# Fantom PWA Explorer
+# X1 PWA Explorer

-JavaScript and Vue based Fantom pwa explorer.
+JavaScript and Vue based X1 pwa explorer.

 We are using:
 * Node / NPM